 The task of economics ― understood as science ― is to figure out the systemic laws of the monetary economy and NOTHING else.

-However, there has always been political economics and theoretical economics.
+However, there have always been political economics and theoretical economics.
 The founding fathers were straightforward people and called themselves political economists, that is, they left no doubt that their main business was agenda pushing.
 Economists never got out of political economics.
-In other words, theoretical economics (= science) ultimately could not emancipate itself from political economics (= agenda pushing).
+In other words, theoretical economics (= science) ultimately could not emancipate itself from political economics (= agenda-pushing).
 And this is how economics became one of the most embarrassing failures in the history of scientific thought.

 The main topic of your post is how to make America economically great again.
 This is a legitimate political issue but has to be clearly separated from the core question of economics ― understood as science ― which is: How does the monetary economy work?